Tenth grade: Finland

-Mexico

-In Mexico, the tenth grade is the beginning of the high school, which lasts only three years.
-Similar to Israel's education system.
-Tenth graders are normally aged 15–16.

-Nepal

-In Nepal grade 10 is the final year of Junior High and are generally aged 15 or 16.
-Students sit a SEE examination in grade 10, after which they qualify for +2(senior high).

-Netherlands

-In The Netherlands, the 10th grade (based on the level of compulsory secondary education) is the last (VMBO), second to last (HAVO), or fourth out of six (VWO) grades of high school.
-In all cases it is referred to as vierde klas or just de vierde (the fourth), because when you have finished elementary school, the grade numbers start over, beginning with one and going to either 4 (VMBO), 5 (HAVO) or 6 (VWO).

 New Zealand

 In New Zealand, Year 11 is the equivalent of tenth grade, with students aged 15 or 16 during the years.
 It is the third year of secondary school and the eleventh year of compulsory education.
 Year 11 is also the first year of the National Certificate of Educational Achievement (NCEA), the main national qualification for secondary school students in New Zealand.
 Students in Year 11 study English (or Te Reo Māori), mathematics, and a minimum of four elective subjects with a science subject highly recommended.

-Norway

-In Norway, the tenth grade is the last year of compulsory education and the final year of Ungdomsskole, equivalent to junior high school.
-The students enter the tenth grade the year they turn fifteen.

-Pakistan

-Grade ten is the final year of high school in Pakistan; it is an important year level as it here that matriculation examinations occur after which students can qualify for grades eleven and twelve in college.
-Successful completion of college allows eligibility for entrance into universities and higher education.
-Exams of class 10th usually held in March by examination boards called Boards of Intermediate and Secondary Education.
-This is called primary schooling in Pakistan.
+Some schools also offer NCEA alternatives, like the International General Certificate of Secondary Education.

 Philippines

 In the Philippines, Grade 10 or Senior Year (Ikasampung Baitang), is the last year of Junior High School and the fourth year of High School curriculum.
 Students enrolled in Grade 10 are usually 15–16 years old.
+Student can also starts as young age education usually on female students than male students at the age of 1-15 years old.
 This is where they prepare to enter Senior High School.